Vince14Genius/WWDC20-Wotagei-x-Music-Game/README.md

 ## Update June 16, 2020

-idk how the fuck they accepted this highly incomplete submission but they did
+idk how the fuck they accepted this highly incomplete submission but they did lol

 ## Original Comment